phpearth/docs/faq/general/configuration.md

 storages to designing the database schema for these tables accordingly for the current project:

-* Key-value table
+* Key-value table (column types can be json, array or similar for different configuration types)
 * [EAV (entity-attribute-value)](https://en.wikipedia.org/wiki/Entity%E2%80%93attribute%E2%80%93value_model)
-* Configuration in the same table as the other entities
+* Configuration in the same table as the other entities (for example user settings)
 * ... and many other ideas

 ## How to use configuration in your application?

-To use the configuration in the rest of the application code many times, you might be tempted to access the configuration values from the classes directly:
+Many times you might be tempted to access the configuration values in the application code directly:

 ```php
 <?php